bkahlert/busy-screen/README.md

 ## Known Issues / TODO

 - [ ] on Raspberry Pi B+ the Plymouth based loading screen only works
-  after `raspi-config` → Advanced Options → G1 Fake KMS was selected
+  after `raspi-config` → Advanced Options → G1 Fake KMS was selected.

 - [ ] get network connection to Raspberry Pi booted with dockerpi
     - [ ] check for SSH